-October 23 (Fri)
+October 22 (Fri)

-Forms will be obtainable from October 14 (Wed).
+Information will be available from October 13 (Wed).

 2. Approval of extension will depend on overall academic performance during the previous semester and faculty recommendation.
 Normally at least a 2.0 GPA with no F's will be considered the minimum standard for the approval of extension into a second semester.
 At least a 3.0 GPA and strong recommendations from the faculty will be required for the approval of extension into the third semester.